uptane/uptane-standard/uptane-standard.md

 #### Update one ECU with multiple deltas

 The OEM wants to use delta updates to save over-the-air bytes.
 The delta images contain only the code and/or data that has changed from the previous image version.
-To do so, the OEM must first modify the Director repository, using the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
-The OEM then adds the following to the custom Targets metadata used by the Director repository: (1) the algorithm used to apply a delta image, and (2) the Targets metadata about the delta image.
+To do so, the OEM will first modify the Director repository, using the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
+The OEM will then add the following to the custom Targets metadata used by the Director repository: (1) the algorithm used to apply a delta image, and (2) the Targets metadata about the delta image.
 The OEM will also check whether the delta images match the Targets metadata from the Director repository.

 ## Exceptions

 There are a number of factors that could impede the completion of the above scenarios:

-* ECUs may be lacking the necessary resources to function as designated.
+* ECUs can be lacking the necessary resources to function as designated.
 These insufficient resources could include limited CPU or RAM inadequate for performance of public key cryptography; a lack of sufficient storage to undo installation of bad software; or a location on a low-speed network (e.g., LIN).
-* ECUs may reside on different network segments, and may not be able to directly reach each other, requiring a gateway to facilitate communication.
+* ECUs can reside on different network segments, and cannot directly reach each other, requiring a gateway to facilitate communication.
-* A user may replace OEM-installed ECUs with aftermarket ECUs.
+* A user can replace OEM-installed ECUs with aftermarket ECUs.
-* A vehicle may be able to download only a limited amount of data via a cellular channel due to limits on a data plan.
+* A vehicle can download only a limited amount of data via a cellular channel (e.g. due to limits on a data plan).
-* A system may lack sufficient power to download or install software updates.
+* A system can lack sufficient power to download or install software updates.
-* Vehicles may be offline for extended periods of time, thus missing required updates (e.g., key rotations).
+* Vehicles can be offline for extended periods of time, thus missing required updates (e.g., key rotations).
-* OEMs may be unwilling to implement costly security or hardware requirements.
+* OEMs can be unwilling to implement costly security or hardware requirements.

 ## Out of scope